 PhD Student (gn)*

-Applications from women are especially encouraged.
-In the case of similar qualifications, competence, and specific achievements, women will be considered on preferential terms within the framework of the legal possibilities.
-Handicapped candidates with equivalent qualifications will be given preference.
+Applications from female candidates are particularly encouraged.
+In the case of equal qualifications, competence and specific achievements, women will be considered on preferential terms within the framework of the legal possibilities unless reasons specific to an individual male candidate predominate.
+Handicapped candidates with equal qualifications will be given preference.